-This collaboration centres on shared skills training planned for 2024-2025 as a result of the £4.2 million LSIF funding, a component of which is the installation of i-immersive VR / AR suites to allow for shared simultaneous skills development for our students across the four colleges.
-Separately Collyer's will be involved in the development of the Skills Sussex Mobile App currently in the initial stages of development.
+This collaboration centred on shared skills training for 2024-2025 as a result of the £4.2 million LSIF funding, a component of which was the installation of Immersive VR / AR suites to allow for shared simultaneous skills development for our students and staff across the four colleges.
+Collyer's met it's KPIs regarding usage of our Immersive suite during 2024-2025 before the project end.
+Separately Collyer's was involved in the development of the Skills Sussex Mobile App: Landed which launched in March 2025 during National Careers Week, with over 1500 Collyer's students signing up to the app.